-REPORT DATE Variable(s): RPRTDATE Record: Incident Type: Alphanumeric Size: 8 Format: YYYYMMDD
+REPORT I Variable Record: Type: Size: Format: (s): RPRTDATE

 UCR2.
-Values Police System Record:
+Values Police Sys stem Recor d:

 Values Description Data Element Values Description & Comments

 BLANK Invalid

 ZERO Invalid

 Numeric (YYYYM MDD)

+Rules Gener ral Comments

-Rules General Comments 1.
-REPORT DATE must be equal to or greater than TO INCIDENT DATE when the FROM INCIDENT DATE is 99999999.
+REPORT DATE must be equal to or greater than TO INCIDENT DATE when the FROM

+INCIDENT DATE is 99999999.
 2. When FROM INCIDENT DATE is not 99999999 then REPORT DATE must be equal to or greater than the FROM INCIDENT DATE.
 3. REPORT DATE must be less than or equal to CLEARANCE DATE.